 All children with teeth shall brush or have their teeth brushed at least once during the hours the child is in care.
 For full day and family child care programs, children will brush their teeth after lunch.
 For part day morning programs, children will brush after breakfast.
 For part day afternoon programs, children will brush their teeth after lunch.

-Using a size appropriate toothbrush obtained through the health supply ordering process, the caregiver will either brush the child's teeth (for those children lacking the motor skills to brush themselves), or supervise as the child brushes his/her own teeth.
+Using a Serize appropriate toothbrushes, tenders and fluoride toothpaste will be obtained through the health supply ordering process and will be use as follows: 5 the caregiver will either brush the child's teeth (for those children lacking the motor skills to brush themselves), or supervise as the child brushes his/her own teeth.
 The younger the child, the more the caregiver needs to be involved.